Meal Plan Members Site Coming Soon…

 I have also included instructions about soaking your rice for better digestion.
 This is an optional step that you can read about in my post: Are Soaking Grains & Legumes Necessary & How To Properly Soak & Prepare Them .

-If you choose to soak your rice, let me know how you feel afterwards.
+If you choose to soak your rice, let me know how you feel afterward.
 I often feel fuller quicker with soaked grains.

 - 1 cup uncooked organic jasmine rice (I like Lundberg Brand because it is verified as a non GMO)